02 Jun Types of Weight Loss Surgery

 Like anything, the more you put into your recovery from weight loss surgery, the greater your likelihood of lasting success.
 Surgery is not a quick fix.
 This is a common misconception.
 It will change the process in which you eat.
 Ultimately, it is your job to commit to making lasting healthy changes to your lifestyle.

 The benefits of surgery are plenty.
-At CBSI, our patients see a drastic change to their overall health.
+At CBSI, our patients see a drastic change in their overall health.
 This includes the resolution of certain co-morbidities like type 2 diabetes, hypertension, and sleep apnea.
 Patients are able to play on the floor with their children or grandchildren.
 They are able to engage in physical activity with their friends and family.
-It is incredible what transformation can take place with the right committed attitude to making lasting change.
+It is incredible what transformation can take place with the right committed attitude to make lasting change.

 If you are ready to discuss the types of weight loss surgery out there, give us a call today.
 We will help you weigh your options.
 CBSI is a certified weight loss surgery Center of Excellence in Denver, Colorado.
 Our team welcomes the opportunity to help you transform your life for the better—whatever you choose!